julienadatrain/Adatrain-website/README.md

 ### Current Epoch

-Epoch 219: All systems go.
+Epoch 219: Please note: Updating to 1.20.0.
+Some downtime expected on relays.
+BP will run with no downtime.

 ### Archive per Epoch